chinamike65/hugo-tuolesi/content/book1/book1en.md

 1. Three Body Method - Three-Kaya Dharma Door

-#### 5, The Perfection Stage Class (Supreme Yoga)
+#### 5, The Completion Stage (Supreme Yoga)

 (1) Chanting (choose one of the following according to the deity being cultivated)

 1. Mahavira mantra 10 million times

-2. Dakini Buddha's Heart Mantra 10,000,000 Times
+2. Dakini Buddha's Heart Mantra 10 million Times

 3. Hayagriva Heart Mantra 10 million times

 (2) Learning (mainly watching the videos and reading books)

-Tantric Consummation
+1. Tantric Stages of the Path

-The Dharma Door of Xi Zeng Huai Punishment
+2. The Dharma Door of breathing method, increasing method, holding method, and killing method

 (3) Practice

-1. Energy-Wind
+1. Energy-Winds and Drops

-2. Kundalini
+2. Kundalini (Tummo / Inner Heat)

 3. Emptiness and Bliss